younata/coz-e/src/build_log/chapter_4.md

 # Chapter 4 - Bulkheads, Instrument Panel, Front Seatback and Temporary Firewall

-Chapter 4 starts off fairly simple - you're mostly working with flat things that are all internal to the aircraft.
-Some curves, but no complex curves.
+Chapter 4 starts off fairly simple - you're working entirely with flat shapes that are all internal to the aircraft.
+The only curves are the edges.

+Current status (Late March, 2022): Fiberglass work is blocked on temperature.
+My workspace does not yet have dedicated heating (or cooling), meaning I have to use space heaters to warm the place.
+Even with space heaters, I can not maintain a reasonable temperature in my workshop to allow for proper epoxy curing.
+I am on a waitlist to get a minisplit system installed in my workshop so that this won't be an issue going forward.

 ## Front Seatback